Research Interests: service operations, stochastic processes and the control of queueing systems

 This course covers a range of analytical methods that are useful tools for capacity management in services, and it will provide you with insights into the economics of a range of services businesses including (i) High-level planning models that account for multiple dimensions of service capacity, (ii) Low-level models of system congestion that capture the relationship between capacity choices, quality of service and, in some cases, system revenue, (iii) Statistical estimation and forecasting models to characterize key measures of future supply and demand.

 This course introduces you to the essential concepts and techniques required tounderstand and implement revenue management (RM).
 The need for repeated, rapid and cycles of estimation and optimization has driven the development of a set of analytical tools that are particularly well suited for RM.
 This course focuses on those tools.
+Prerequisites: Students who have already taken OIDD 612 and STAT 613 should be well equipped for this class.
+Other students should have a solid understanding of elementary probability, statistics and constrained optimization.
+For questions regarding the specifics of your background, please contact the instructor.

 Despite record low shipments of personal computers last quarter, an informal survey of Wharton faculty says that PCs -- including laptops and desktops -- are not going away any time soon.Knowledge @ Wharton - 2013/04/23